FontysVenlo/esd-workshop-nix-enjoyers/research/background.md

 Since 2003, Nix has been a subject of many scientific work, the full collection of these can be found on the dedicated website [[11]](#11).

 ## Nix Flakes
+Flakes are an experimental feature [[12]](#12), introduced with Nix 2.4 release in 2021 [[13]](#13).
+While still technically "unstable" [[14]](#14), flakes are currently used in most of the Nix projects [[15]](#15).
+They aim to uniform a structure for Nix projects, pin a specific versions of each dependencies, and sharing dependencies via lock files.
+This allows to improve reproductibility of Nix installations.
+At its core, what we call a "flake" is a source tree (usually a git repository), with `flake.nix` and `flake.lock` files in the root directory of a source tree.
+Additionally, the official NixOS documentation [[16]](#16) specifies following properties of the Flakes:
+- An (Nix) installation may contain any number of flakes, independent of each other or even call each other.
+- The contents of `flake.nix` file follow the uniform naming schema for expressing packages and dependencies on Nix.
+- Flakes use the standard Nix protocols, including the URL-like syntax [[17]](#17) for specifying repositories and package names.
+- To simplify the long URL syntax with shorter names, flakes uses a registry of symbolic identifiers.
+- Flakes also allow for locking references and versions that can then be easily queried and updated programmatically.
+- Nix command-line interface [[18]](#18) accepts flake references for expressions that build, run, and deploy packages.

 ## References